ostinelli/apnotic/README.md

 | Option | Description
 |-----|-----
-| :cert_path | Required.
+| :cert_path | Requires `cert_path` or `certificate`.
 The path to a valid APNS push certificate in .pem or .p12 format, or any object that responds to `:read`.
+| :certificate |  Requires `cert_path` or `certificate`.
+A PEM or DER certificate.
+This option is useful if you are not storing your certificate on the filesystem.
 | :cert_pass | Optional.
 The certificate's password.
 | :url | Optional.
 Defaults to https://api.push.apple.com:443.
 | :connect_timeout | Optional.
 Expressed in seconds, defaults to 30.